-Understanding the concepts behind assignments is fundamental to understanding why the assignments are created in the manner in which the software works.
-This lesson will help with the understanding of the calculations used during work assignments as well as the software settings governing the assignments.
+Understanding the concepts behind assignment creation will increase understanding of how assignments are formed.
+This lesson will help with understanding the scheduling theory, the calculations used during creating work assignments, and the software settings governing the assignments.

 In the lesson we will cover: